AppXpose AppXpose

 You install a recipe app.
 It works fine for a week.
 Then one day, after a routine update, your phone shows a banner: “RecipeBox would like to access your microphone.”
 No context.
 No explanation.
 Just a yes-or-no dialog and a pause in your morning.

 This is permission creep, and it is so common on Android that most users have stopped reading the dialogs entirely.
 Which is exactly the point.
+It is also one of the reasons the standard spyware detection ritual is broken.

 What the categories actually mean